tingyhu45/info550/ReadMe.md

 You can run the command below under the project directory

 ```
-Rscript -e "rmarkdown::render('vacc_report.Rmd')"
+Rscript -e "rmarkdown::render('Vacc_report.Rmd')"
 ```

-This will create a fill named vacc_report.html in the same folder that contain the results.
+This will create a fill named Vacc_report.html in the same folder that contain the results.